Your Child's Immunizations: Hepatitis B Vaccine (HepB)

 Article Translations: (Spanish)

 Hepatitis B virus affects the liver.
-It can cause a mild illness with fever, nausea, vomiting, and jaundice.that last for a few weeks.
+It can cause a mild illness with fever, nausea, vomiting, and jaundice that lasts for a few weeks.
 Or it can cause a lifelong infection.
-Those who become lifelong carriers of the virus may develop long-term liver problems, such as cirrhosis (scarred and damaged liver) or cancer of the liver.
+Lifelong carriers of the virus may get liver problems later, such as cirrhosis (scarred and damaged liver) or liver cancer.

-Hepatitis B vaccine (HepB) usually is given as a series of three injections:
+Kids usually get the hepatitis B vaccine (HepB) as a series of 3 shots:

 - shortly after birth